 This recipe is the first post in the series, so stay tuned for further installments featuring different apples, as they’ll be up over the next few weeks.
 To see the other recipes and apple varieties being featured, click here.

-NOTE: The nutritional info shown assumes that you make 16 small tarts, and that you use a butter-based puff pastry.
+The nutritional info is given for a single tart, assuming that you make 16 small tarts total, and that you use a butter-based puff pastry.